 Each year the IEA publishes reports forecasting market trends and developments for the next five years concerning the primary energy sources for global markets: oil, coal, gas and renewables.
-The 2013 editions begin with the London launch of the Medium-Term Oil Market Report, on 14 May, followed by the Medium-Term Renewable Energy Market Report and the Medium-Term Gas Market Report, with the Medium-Term Coal Market Report closing out the year on 16 December.
+The 2013 editions began with the London launch of the Medium-Term Oil Market Report, on 14 May, followed in June by the Medium-Term Gas Market Report and Medium-Term Renewable Energy Market Report with the Medium-Term Coal Market Report closing out the year on 16 December.
 In addition, this year saw the debut in October of Energy Efficiency Market Report as part of this annual series.

 The medium-term reports, although published at different times of the year, are also consistent in terms of broad economic, price and policy assumptions, providing an integrated view of energy development over the medium term.